-44. CONTINGENT ASSETS
+42. CONTINGENT ASSETS

-The Council has lodged a Voluntary Disclosure (Protective Claim) with HM Customs and Excise amounting to £6.157 million for repayment of Value Added Tax on Car Parking income.
-The decision on whether payment will be made to the Council is dependent upon the outcome of a further Tribunal hearing of the Isle of Wight appeal.
+The Council has lodged a Voluntary Disclosure (Protective Claim) with HM Revenue and Customs amounting to £6.157 million for repayment of Value Added Tax on Car Parking income.
+The decision on whether payment will be made to the Council is dependent upon the outcome of the Isle of Wight appeal.
 As receipt of the payment is uncertain it has not been included within these accounts.